Golda Meir: First phase of the war

 For most of the war, Meir reluctantly played what she felt was a minor role in Israel's activities.
 An article published by the Golda Meir institute said "she felt she was being pushed aside to a secondary arena".

 However, she played a critical role in fundraising.
-In January 1948, the Jewish agency needed to raise funds for the continuing war and the coming Israeli state.
+In January 1948, the Jewish Agency needed to raise funds for the continuing war and the coming Israeli state.
 The treasurer of the Jewish Agency was convinced that they would not be able to raise more than $7 to $8 million from the American Jewish community.
 Meir raised over $30 million.
 Key to her success was an emotional speech she first delivered in Chicago on 22 January.
 She toured dozens of cities in the United States and returned to Israel on 18 March.

 The funds were critical to the success of the war effort and the establishment of Israel; by comparison, the opposing Arab Higher Committee's annual budget was around $2.25 million, similar to Haganah's annual budget before the war.
 Ben-Gurion wrote that Meir's role as the "Jewish woman who got the money which made the state possible" would go down in history.

 However, upon returning home, she suffered a political setback.
-The Jewish Agency and National Council Executives excluded her from the 13-member cabinet of the provisional government of Israel, and only included her in the 37-member People's Council.
+The Jewish Agency and National Council Executives excluded her from the 13-member cabinet of the provisional government of Israel, and included her instead in the 37-member People's Council.
 Ben-Gurion protested this, saying "It is inconceivable that there shall be no adequate woman…it is a moral and political necessity, for the Yishuv, the Jewish world and the Arab world."
 At one point, he even considered offering her his spot on the cabinet.